Organised crime in India

-Organised crime in India refers to organised crime elements originating in India and active in many parts of the world.
-The purpose of organised crime in India, as elsewhere in the world, is monetary gain.
+Organised crime in India or Indian organized crime refers to organised crime elements originating in India and those who are active in other parts of the world.The purpose of organised crime in India, as elsewhere in the world, is monetary gain.
 Its virulent form in modern times is due to several socio-economic and political factors and advances in science and technology.
-There is no firm data to indicate the number of organised criminal gangs operating in the country, their membership, their modus operandi and the areas of their operations.
-Their structure and leadership patterns may not strictly fall in line with the classical Italian mafia.
+There is no firm data to indicate the number of organised criminal gangs operating in the country, their membership, their modus operandi, and the areas of their operations.
+Their structure and leadership patterns may not strictly fall in line with the classical Sicilian Mafia.

+Indian organized crime is also prevelant outside of India, mainly in western countries such as Canada, the United States and the United Kingdom.
+In Canada Indian organized crime groups have been involved in extortion, targeted violence and terrorism.
+The ongoing diplomatic row between Canada and India is in relation to this.
+Unrelated to the established crime groups in India, are there also crime groups of Indian-origin engaging in criminal activities such as drugtrafficking, extortion, smuggling and money laundering in Canada and the United Kingdom.

 Mumbai underworld

-The Mumbai underworld, also known as the Bombay underworld, refers to the organised crime network in the city of Mumbai, in the state of Maharashtra in India.
-Mumbai is both the biggest city and financial capital of India.
+Mumbai is the financial capital of India.
 Over a period of time, the Mumbai underworld has been dominated by several different groups and mobsters.

-1940s-1980s
+1940s–1980s

 The powerful trio of Haji Mastan, Varadarajan Mudaliar, and Karim Lala enjoyed backing from their communities.